-If you want to apply for a licence to catch and release reptiles, you'll need to be able to satisfy the Office of Environment & Heritage (OEH) that you're suitably qualified.
+If you want to apply for a licence to catch and release reptiles, you'll need to be able to satisfy the Department of Planning, Industry and Environment that you're suitably qualified.

 A licence allows handlers to legally catch and release reptiles (usually snakes) from commercial and residential homes and backyards.

-For more information on catching and releasing reptiles, please visit OEH.
+For more information on catching and releasing reptiles, please visit Department of Planning, Industry and Environment.

 - your personal details